Registration, Amendments, and Updates

 Trials may be submitted online via the NCI CTRP Registration Site.

-Trials may be registered manually through the web interface on the NCI CTRP Registration Site.
-Manual entry requires entering a limited number of data elements and requires upload of related documents, which may include the trial protocol, IRB approval, informed consent forms, and a list of participating sites.
-Multiple trials may also be submitted all at one time electronically by batch file loading.
-Please visit the Tools and Resources page.
+Trials may be registered through the web interface on the NCI CTRP Registration Site.
+Registration requires entering a limited number of data elements and requires upload of related documents, which may include the trial protocol, IRB approval, informed consent forms, and a list of participating sites.

 Additionally, industrial trials can now be registered in CTRP by specifying the ClinicalTrials.gov identifiers associated with the trials and importing them from ClinicalTrials.gov directly.
 This avoids the need to manually enter industrial trial information.